perryX2321/learngit/readme.txt

-git is a version control system. this txt is for git learning.
+Git is a distributed version control system.
+Git is free software.